-Snowball Winter Process Art for Preschoolers
+Winter Art for Preschoolers

 There is so much I loved about creating these paintings with my preschoolers.
 Although, my toddlers also made these same paintings.
-That’s right, This is winter process art for toddlers, too!
+That’s right, this is winter process art for toddlers, too!

 Materials